sisinflab/Reenvisioning-the-comparison-between-Neural-Collaborative-Filtering-and-Matrix-Factorization/README.md

 #### Preliminary steps

-Clone this repo and create a pyhton envoirment to run these experiments:
+Clone this repo and create a pyhton environment to run these experiments:

 #### CONDA
 ```bash